Symptom

 - The Target Population permission is dependent on the Import permission.
 So, the Import permission is verified first for all entities, followed by the Target Population permission.
 If the Import permission is not enabled for the entities, you cannot enable the Target Population option.
 Ensure you enable the Import permission to enable the Target Population permission.

-- For existing permission roles that already have the permission "Enable RBP Access Validation for EC Elements during Imports (Do not enable during first time import)" granted, all entities for which Import permission is already configured, Target Population will also be granted.
-If the permission "Enable RBP Access Validation for EC Elements during Imports (Do not enable during first time import)" is not granted, no entity will have Target Population configured by default.
+- For existing permission roles that already have the permission "Enable RBP Access Validation for EC Elements during Imports (Do not enable during first time import)" granted for Job Information, Compensation Information (Pay Component Recurring & Pay Component Non Recurring), and Job Relationship entities, both Import and Target Population will be granted after migration.
+This is because prior to this release when only the permission "Enable RBP Access Validation for EC Elements during Imports (Do not enable during first time import)" was granted, users could perform import for the entities.
+Therefore, there is no change in behaviour after the migration.

 - The Target Population validation applies only to imports and doesn't support the OData API upsert.